How to Enter Thailand? Quick Answers

 Extending your Thai Visa at an Immigration Office in Thailand

-You can extend your visa once at a Thai Immigration Office, one of which can be found in every province in Thailand.
-Regardless of whether you have the 30-day visa exemption that you received upon arrival or you have the 60-day tourist visa, you can extend your stay in Thailand.
+You can extend your tourist visa once at a Thai Immigration Office, which can be found in every province in Thailand.
+Regardless of whether you have the visa exemption that you received upon arrival or you have the 60-day tourist visa, you can extend your stay in Thailand.

 - How many days can you extend for?
 30 days